OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Cloud Management on VMware vCenter**.
 Other companies use OpenNebula to provide a multi-tenant, cloud-like provisioning layer on top of VMware vCenter.
 These deployments are looking for provisioning, elasticity and multi-tenancy cloud features like virtual data centers provisioning, datacenter federation or hybrid cloud computing to connect in-house infrastructures with public clouds, while the infrastructure is managed by already familiar tools for infrastructure management and operation, such as vSphere and vCenter Operations Manager.

 After having installed the cloud with one hypervisor you may add another hypervisors.
-You can have heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
+You can deploy heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
 An advantage of using OpenNebula on VMware is the strategic path to openness as companies move beyond virtualization toward a private cloud.
 OpenNebula can leverage existing VMware infrastructure, protecting IT investments, and at the same time gradually integrate other open-source hypervisors, therefore avoiding future vendor lock-in and strengthening the negotiating position of the company.

 There are other virtualization technologies, like LXC or Xen, supported by the community.
-Please refer to the OpenNebula Add-ons Catalog.
+Please refer to the OpenNebula Add-ons Catalog [TODO: Add link].

 TODO: Figure